atreyasha/spp-explainability/docs/develop.md

                     4.  use logger instead of usual printing during model runs

+                    5.  integrate python logger well with debug argument in legacy sopa -\> would be better if everything is done through the logger given logging levels

-                    5.  fix up python logging verbosity and pass tqdm directly to logger instead of purely to stdout -\> integrate this well with debug argument as per legacy sopa: see
+                    6.  pass tqdm directly to logger instead of directly to stdout: see
                         <https://github.com/tqdm/tqdm/issues/313>

-                    6.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files
+                    7.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files